 Tools worth considering for implementing this:

-- OpenRouter — drop-in API that routes across all major providers, useful for A/B testing.
+- OpenRouter, drop-in API that routes across all major providers, useful for A/B testing.

-- LangChain / LlamaIndex — both have built-in multi-model routing.
+- LangChain / LlamaIndex, both have built-in multi-model routing.

-- Custom — for production, a simple router with your own eval dataset is usually fine.
+- Custom, for production, a simple router with your own eval dataset is usually fine.

 Pricing Changes to Watch in 2026

 We track every change.
-Subscribe to our weekly AI pricing newsletter to get alerted on pricing moves across every provider — usually within hours of the change.
+Subscribe to our weekly AI pricing newsletter to get alerted on pricing moves across every provider, usually within hours of the change.

 Final Recommendations by Role

-- Solo dev / indie hacker: Claude Sonnet 4.6 for coding, GPT-5.4 mini for everything else.
-Monthly bill: $20–80.
+- Solo dev / indie hacker: Claude Sonnet 5 for coding, GPT-5.4 mini or GPT-5 nano for everything else.
+Monthly bill: $20-80 for many small tools.

-- Startup scaling a product: Hybrid router across GPT-5.4, Sonnet 4.6, and Haiku 4.5.
-Reserve Opus 4.7 for hard cases.
+- Startup scaling a product: Hybrid router across GPT-5.4 mini, Sonnet 5, Haiku 4.5, and DeepSeek V4 Flash.
+Reserve Opus 4.8 or GPT-5.5 for hard cases.

 Stay ahead of AI pricing.
-Subscribe to the AI Pricing Guru newsletter — weekly alerts on model releases, price cuts, and affiliate-program launches.
+Subscribe to the AI Pricing Guru newsletter, weekly alerts on model releases, price cuts, and affiliate-program launches.